atuline/FastLED-Demos/README.md

 If you go out and buy one of those cheap sound sensors from aliexpress, you will be sorely disappointed.
 The Sparkfun MEMS microphone includes an amplifier (with a gain of 67db), which provides a line in signal that's adequate for the Arduino works fine.
 Those sound sensors don't.
 You have been warned.

+### Testing

+These sequences have been tested on an Arduino Nano with 60 APA102's.
+In many cases, such as seirlight, they will not go beyond 255 LED's without a major re-write.

 ## More